beaverbuilder/documentation/docs/general/account-billing/upgrade-your-premium-license.md

 id: upgrade-your-premium-license
 title: Upgrade your premium license
 sidebar_label: Upgrade your premium license
+description: Instructions for how to upgrade from one premium version of Beaver Builder to a higher one.
 ---

 You can upgrade your license from one premium version to another at any time.